optimalestimation/optimalestimation.github.io/about.md

 ---

 <p class="message">
   Hey there!
 I am Ujjwal.
-I use this blog to express my thoughts on several different areas of my life and work.
-I also use this blog to keep notes on certain important methods for optimizing health, fitness, relationships with family and friends, work, and finances.
+I use this blog to express my thoughts on several different areas of my life.
+I also use this blog to keep notes on certain important methods for optimizing health, fitness, relationships with family and friends, and finances.

   At present, the main common theme I find in the blog posts is that there is trade-off in everything we do.
 The reason why I write this blog publically is because I believe this information might be useful to others.
 </p>